CoraJung/bandit-under-fairness-constraints/README.md

 * `recidivism_all`: folder directory to save the results
 * `--add_info`: covariate sets to use ('none', 'all', 'judge', 'screen_ada', 'trial_ada').

+## Reading Experiment Outputs

+The output of the models comes in .h5 file format. `reading robinhood output.ipynb` in `ipynb` folder will transform the result to well-formated dataframe.

 ## Acknowledgement

 Original code immplementation comes from https://github.com/sgiguere/RobinHood-NeurIPS-2019.